 Prices have already reduced to the point where LED bulbs are now an affordable and viable alternative.

 Some retailers may have kept their prices artificially high while LED bulbs are scarce and a novelty.
-Now LEDs are becoming a mainstream product, competition will ensured this practice doesn’t continue.
+Now LED light bulbs are becoming a mainstream product, competition will ensured this practice doesn’t continue.